 The term "Child" is not defined either in the UWG or in the aforementioned EU directive.
 However, it appears that the majority of legal scholars and practitioners assume, based on other EU legislation, that the relevant cut-off age is 14 years.
-In its decision, the BGH brushes aside this problem and states that the ad in any event targets minors under the age of 14 because it uses the informal "you", typical children's vocabulary, and "common anglicisms".

-1 of 2 © Osborne Clarke January 2014
+1 of 2 © Osborne Clarke September 2013 Publication number 1327547

-UPDATE: Federal Court of Justice bans ads for virtual items in online game - reasons for judgment available, but not final
+Federal Court of Justice bans ads for purchase of virtual items in "free-to-play" online game